Dave Bidini: What the Future Holds for Music In Toronto

-David started a non-profit community newspaper “The West End Phoenix” only a year ago and the circulation continues to grow.
-He has built this newspaper, reminiscent of the grassroots culture residing in Toronto’s west end communities, with a colorful roster of Toronto creatives to support his venture.
-The newspaper features an extensive list of contributions including writer Michael Healey, journalist Eman Bare, novelist Claudia Dey along with heavy patronage from Margaret Atwood.
+Bidini started a non-profit community newspaper called “The West End Phoenix” only a year ago, and the circulation continues to grow.
+He has built this newspaper, reminiscent of the grassroots culture residing in Toronto’s west end communities, with a colourful roster of Toronto creatives to support his venture.
+The newspaper features an extensive list of contributions including writer Michael Healey, journalist Eman Bare and novelist Claudia Dey, along with heavy patronage from Margaret Atwood.

-While The West End Phoenix continues to grow, David’s goal isn’t just to have a local newspaper circulate Toronto but to inspire the younger generation of journalists.
-In order to help revitalize a city that sits in a limbo of progression for musicians and writers alike, David is one of the few that takes on the leading role of improving this Canadian landscape.
+While The West End Phoenix continues to grow, Bidini’s goal isn’t just to have a local newspaper circulate Toronto but to inspire a younger generation of journalists.
+In order to help revitalize a city that sits in a limbo of progression for musicians and writers alike, Bidini is one of the few people who are taking that take on a leading role to improve this landscape.